jcolag/entropy-arbitrage/2022-07-04-independence.md

  * You might recognize the name mystic square, in relation to puzzles and games.
  * The JavaScript code does something specific on loading the page, which seems unrelated to the other items, but might explain the **T**.
  * The HTML currently has a familiar-looking layout, also potentially relating to the **T** in the name.
- * It probably doesn't qualify as a clue, but so that nobody stresses over fitting in the reference, we use [T-squares](https://en.wikipedia.org/wiki/T-square) for drawing horizontal lines on a drafting table.
+ * It probably doesn't qualify as a clue, but so that nobody stresses over fitting in the reference, we use {% wiki T-square|T-squares|en %} for drawing horizontal lines on a drafting table.

 Each of those three pieces will feed into what I envision as a two-player game, probably mostly against a bare-bones artificial opponent, but maybe eventually online.